Montanoceratops: Description

 Montanoceratops was a typical primitive ceratopsian in many respects, distinguished from the later species by the presence of claws, rather than hooves, and by having teeth in its upper jaw, rather than a toothless beak.
-It was once thought to have a horn on its nose but that was a misplaced cheek horn.
+It was once thought to have a horn on its nose, but it was later identified as a misplaced cheek horn.

 According to Brown and Schlaikjer (1935), Montanoceratops can be distinguished based on the following characteristics: